A Variational Approach to Bayesian Phylogenetic Inference: Introduction

 Variational inference (VI) is an alternative approximate inference method for Bayesian analysis which is gaining in popularity \citep{Jordan99, Wainwright08, Blei17}.
 Unlike MCMC methods that sample from the posterior, VI seeks the best candidate from a family of tractable distributions that minimizes a statistical distance measure to the target posterior, usually the Kullback-Leibler (KL) divergence.
 By reformulating the inference problem into an optimization problem, VI tends to be faster and easier to scale to large data (via stochastic gradient descent) \citep{Blei17}.
 However, VI can also introduce a large bias if the variational family of distributions is insufficiently flexible.
 The success of variational methods, therefore, largely relies on the construction of appropriate tractable variational family of distributions and efficient optimization procedures.

 Recent years have witnessed several efforts on VI for Bayesian phylogenetics that focus on continuous parameters (e.g., the branch lengths), where either a fixed tree topology is assumed \citep{Fourment19,Ki2022-nt} or MCMC algorithms (e.g., Gibbs sampling) are employed to handle the uncertainty of tree topologies \citep{Dang19}.
 To our knowledge, there have been no previous full variational formulations of Bayesian phylogenetic inference that deal with the joint parameter space.
 This has been due to the lack of an appropriate family of distributions on phylogenetic tree topologies that can be used as variational distributions.
 However the prospects for variational inference have changed recently with the introduction of \emph{subsplit Bayesian networks} (SBNs) \citep{SBN}, which provide a family of flexible distributions on tree topologies (i.e.\ trees without branch lengths).
 SBNs build on previous work \citep{Hhna2012-pm,Larget2013-et}, but in contrast to these previous efforts, SBNs are sufficiently flexible for real Bayesian phylogenetic posteriors \citep{SBN}.
+Other families of distributions over the joint phylogenetic parameter space have also been proposed outside of the variational framework~\citep{Holder14,Baele16} with the goal of more efficient marginal likelihood estimation.